wp-plugins/shortcode-reference/readme.txt

 It's only a first release, so there's nothing to upgrade.

 == Changelog ==
+= 0.3 =
+* Added reference box to all public post types.

 = 0.2 =
 * Changed resolving of the plugin's css/js files
 * Made file lookup case sensitive